TayAntony/TayAntony/README.md

 - 👀 I'm interested in programming languages, web development and frameworks (JavaScript, Python, FastAPI, React).
-- 🌱 Currenly i'm learning FastAPI, Django, React and React Native, and also creating design screen using figma!
+- 🌱 Currenly i'm learning Django, React and React Native, and also creating design screen using figma!
 - 📫 To talk to me send an e-mail: <strong>tayssaantoniasse123@gmail.com<strong/>
 ##